Portobuffolé

-Portobuffolé (/it/) or Portobuffolè (/it/; Portobufołè) is a comune (municipality) in the province of Treviso, in the Italian region of Veneto, located about 50 km northeast of Venice and about 30 km northeast of Treviso on both the shores of the Livenza river.
+Portobuffolé (/it/) or less correctly Portobuffolè (/it/) (Portobufołé) is a comune (municipality) in the province of Treviso, in the Italian region of Veneto, located about 50 km northeast of Venice and about 30 km northeast of Treviso on both the shores of the Livenza river.

 Portobuffolé borders the following municipalities: Brugnera, Gaiarine, Mansuè, Prata di Pordenone.
 Sights include the Duomo, a synagogue re-consecrated in 1559.
 During the Middle Ages the town, of Roman origins, was under the da Carrara, the patriarchs of Aquileia, the bishops of Ceneda, the comune of Treviso (1166) and then again under the bishops of Ceneda (1242).
-After a period of da Camino suzerainty (1307-36), it became part of the Republic of Venice since 1339.
+After a period of da Camino suzerainty (1307–36), it became part of the Republic of Venice since 1339.
 Portobuffolé is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").